 Is there cost savings associated with this migration?

 There are definitely cost savings.
 Our pricing is very competitive in terms of Microsoft Teams calling plans.
-And if you’re using a direct routing solution that uses another feature server someplace, that might be costing you more.
+And if you’re using a cloud voice solution that uses another feature server someplace, that might be costing you more.
 Especially if you’re using a traditional UCaaS with integration, you really pay the costs of having the user account in that environment.
 So there are definitely cost savings when you go to a Microsoft phone system from your traditional UCaaS.
 Also, the level of support and features we can add to your deployment in terms of fax machines, analog devices, paging systems, or solutions that you might need to integrate, and in terms of making sure the porting process is smooth – all of those things make our solution very attractive and at significant cost savings.

 What does the migration project team look like?